encode/django-rest-framework/docs/api-guide/permissions.md

 ## Django Rest Framework API Key

-The [Django Rest Framework API Key][djangorestframework-api-key] package allows you to ensure that every request made to the server requires an API key header.
-You can generate one from the django admin interface.
+The [Django REST Framework API Key][djangorestframework-api-key] package provides the ability to authorize clients based on customizable API key headers.
+This package is targeted at situations in which regular user-based authentication (e.g. `TokenAuthentication`) is not suitable, e.g. allowing non-human clients to safely use your API.
+API keys are generated and validated through cryptographic methods and can be created and revoked from the Django admin interface at anytime.

 ## Django Rest Framework Role Filters